SUBART'S ARTISTS

 John PETTIT

 During WW2 John Pettitt spent his childhood living in and around RAF and USAF Air Bases that included both fighters and bombers.
-This created for John a huge interest in aviation both early and modern, aspects from which he draws his inspiration for his paintings.
-Although primarily an aviation artist, John also paints maritime topics too - submarines being a particular favourite.
+This created for John a huge interest in aviation both early and modern, aspects from which he drew his inspiration for his paintings.
+Although primarily an aviation artist, John also painted maritime topics too - submarines being a particular favourite.

-He is mainly self-taught with brief peiods at Art colleges.
-He has exhibited in Athens, New York and Melbourne, Australia and has regular one man shows in the UK.
+He was mainly self-taught with brief peiods at Art colleges.
+He has exhibited in Athens, New York and Melbourne, Australia and the UK.

 John MEEKS

-Primarily an Aviation Artist, he was accepted into the American Society of Aviation Artists in 1999 and has exhibited in shows and exhibitions in both Canada and the USA on a regular basis in that genre.
-He now has canvases in collections in Canada, the US, Europe and the UK.
+Primarily an Aviation Artist, he was accepted into the American Society of Aviation Artists in 1999 and exhibited in shows and exhibitions in both Canada and the USA on a regular basis in that genre.
+He had canvases in collections in Canada, the US, Europe and the UK.

 He decided to “come out” after discovering the SubArt.net website…. finally admitting that he also had a lifelong interest in (sub)marine subjects!
 After submitting one U-Boat painting he was both delighted and surprised at the interest and the quick sale that resulted!
-He now admits to receiving more satisfaction from his marine works than his aviation pieces!
+He even admitted to receiving more satisfaction from his marine works than his aviation pieces!

-Living on the North American West Coast, it is possibly natural that he has a strong interest in the Pacific theatre of World War II, and he is deeply fascinated by the large Japanese I-Boats and their participation in that conflict.
-He is also committed to try to emphasize the human (or, perhaps, ‘inhuman’ …. ?) aspects of “life in a tin can” rather than simply portraying the boats themselves.
+Living on the North American West Coast, it is possibly natural that he had a strong interest in the Pacific theatre of World War II, and he was deeply fascinated by the large Japanese I-Boats and their participation in that conflict.
+He was also committed to try to emphasize the human (or, perhaps, ‘inhuman’ …. ?) aspects of “life in a tin can” rather than simply portraying the boats themselves.

-A keen enthusiast of the French Impressionists, he finds that he leans a little more each day towards their styles and techniques.
+A keen enthusiast of the French Impressionists, he found that he leant a little more each day towards their styles and techniques.

 Jim CHRISTLEY